QITI/QITI-Website/content/members/Aryan-Sood.md

 office: null
 previousInstitution: ''
 tags: [a39sood, COOP, alumn]
-tenure: Undergraduate co-op student (Spring 2025, Physics and Astronomy 2B)
+tenure: Undergraduate Volunteer (Spring 2025, Physics and Astronomy 2B)
 title: Aryan Sood
 ---
 Hello, I am a Aryan Sood and I'm in 2nd year Physics and Astronomy.
 I am a aspiring researcher that is hoping to contribute to Quantum Physics research.
 With my previous experience as an research assistant in ultra-fast laser optics I hope to be an asset to the the team!